KonuTech/machine-learning-zoomcamp-capstone-02/README.md

 ## Training

-The experiments conducted resulted in several different training runs, using various architectures of CNN (convolutional neural networks).
+The experiments conducted resulted in several different training runs, using various architectures of CNNs (convolutional neural networks).
 Various versions of pre-trained models were employed in the hope of improving the quality of the champion model.
 The impact of so-called Transfer Learning can be observed both [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/notebooks/02_get_champion_binary_classifier.ipynb) and on [Kaggle](https://www.kaggle.com/code/konutech/machine-learning-zoomcamp-pizza-classifier/notebook), where you can run the notebook responsible for training the champion model yourself.

-The list of pre-trained models used in experiments where the so-called transfer learning approach was applied:
+The list of pre-trained models used in experiments where transfer learning approach was applied:
 * Xception
 * EfficientNetB3
 * InceptionV3